mother-of-all-self-hosting/mash-playbook/docs/services/telegraf.md

 ## Usage

-In your influxdb configure the telegraf plugins as you like.
+In your InfluxDB instance, configure the Telegraf plugins as you like.